 And, dammit, I think he pulls it off.

-There’s no better time to watch the video above: as the economy sours, persuading people to open their wallets will get harder.
+There’s no better time to watch this video: as the economy sours, persuading people to open their wallets will get harder.
 So selling will become more important.
+Here’s the video:

 Secondly, Dan Nunan has agreed to host an online chat about software pricing.
 He’ll cover why you can’t sell you product for more than $1,000, the wisdom of free, and tricks for charging a higher price in a downturn without offending your customers.
 It’s at 5pm GMT (12 noon EST, 9am PST) on Tuesday November 18th.
 Go here to register your interest.